 What’s so great about cash?
 Well, unfortunately, you can’t spend IOUs.
 No matter how much money you are owed on paper, if you’re not actually getting those payments in, those outstanding invoices aren’t doing your business much good.

 Here are just three of the many reasons you need cash in the bank:

 If you don’t have cash in the bank, you’ll still need money to spend, and that might require getting a loan from the bank.
-Of course, banks may not be willing to lend you money (or at least not as much as you want).
+But without a high account balance, banks may not be willing to lend you money (or at least not as much as you want).

 Interest is fab when you’re earning it on cash stored in your bank account.
 It’s not so great when you have to pay it to the bank because you took out a loan.